 Reconstruction Quality

-Qualitative observation: the reconstructed digits are clearly recognizable, preserving the overall shape, stroke width, and slant of the originals.
-Some fine details (sharp edges, thin strokes) are slightly smoothed, which is expected given the bottleneck through a 16D vector.
+Reconstructed digits are clearly recognizable -- shape, stroke width, and slant are preserved.
+Fine details (sharp edges, thin strokes) get slightly smoothed, which is expected from a 16D bottleneck.

 Rotation Robustness